Sending a cold email is a delicate art.

 One email can change everything, especially for a startup.

-When we emailed Emuye Reynolds — now our Head of Engineering — she was already choosing between 7 jobs!
+When we first emailed Emuye Reynolds — who later became our head of engineering — she was already choosing between 7 jobs!

 1. Lead with the "reciprocity principle"